Anomalure: Tail

 Unlike the rougher-barked trees found in habitats of other gliding mammals, Anomalurids live on trees with relatively smooth bark like Milicia excelsa that offer fewer natural grip points for claws.
-This has resulted in them evolving an adaption to aid them in the form a distinctive keratinous scaly organ on the ventral surface of their tail base that gives scaly-tailed squirrels get their common name.
+This has resulted in them evolving an adaption to aid them in the form a distinctive keratinous scaly organ on the ventral surface of their tail base that gives scaly-tailed squirrels their common name.

 This unique structure varies significantly across species in both form and function.
 In the smaller Idiurus species, the organ consists of dozens of transverse rows of small, smooth, drop-shaped scales occupying one-seventh to one-eighth of the tail length.
 In contrast, the larger Anomalurus species possess exactly 14 large, triangular scales arranged in two alternating longitudinal rows creating a checkerboard pattern, with each scale equipped with a sharp posterior spike for enhanced grip on tree bark.
 The scaly organ is supported by enlarged sebaceous glands that provide lubrication to maintain scale flexibility and prevent mechanical damage.

 Experimental studies find that these scales function as a specialized anti-skid mechanism which enhances their ability to hold on to surfaces by up to 58% where these have the intermediate roughness of the "smooth-bark" trees found in West African rainforests.
 The organ acts as a fifth point of contact that improves static stability.
 This allows the animals to maintain perching positions at inclinations up to 82.5° without active claw engagement—nearly 3° steeper than possible without the scales.

 This adaptation seems to be specifically evolved for the drought-tolerant tree species with smoother bark textures that predominate in the upper Guinea rainforest.
 Scale size and spike development correlate with both body weight and the mechanical demands of gripping these difficult to grasp surfaces.